FabJob

-FabJob is a book publisher based in Calgary, Canada, and Seattle, the United States.
+FabJob is a book publisher based in Calgary, Canada, and Seattle, United States.
 It was founded in 1999 by sisters Tag and Catherine Goulet.

 History

 The company's guide books initially began as electronic titles in e-Book and CD-ROM formats.
 Since then, a number of their titles have been published in print, though the majority of their books remain available as PDF e-Books.
 FabJob guides range from 240 to 360 pages of searchable information about how to get started in a specific dream career.
-Each guide includes information about: how to do the job, how to get experience, how to get hired, how to start a business, how to set your fees or prices, and how to get clients or customers.
+Each guide includes information about how to do the job, how to get experience, how to get hired, how to start a business, how to set your fees or prices, and how to get clients or customers.

 Each book contains advice and information from individuals in a particular field, such as athletes, actors, authors and business people.

 Books

 FabJob has published more than 100 books on careers topics including the following titles: